 Wildlife Attaraction in Tasmania

-Tasmania is full of wildlife but you will have to go looking for it as much of it is nocturnal and there is enough bush and wilderness for the daytime critters to safely tuck themselves away.
-Sadly, the prolific nature of the wildlife is evident by the amount of roadkill you'll come across on your travels.
-Motorists can help prevent this happening by slowing down at night and taking heed of wildlife warning signs.
+Tasmania is full of wildlife, yet many visitors will easily miss it.
+Due to the dense shrubbery and mostly nocturnal nature of many of the native animals, walkers will need to keep their eyes peeled to catch sight of some of the cleverer creatures.
+Unfortunately, the prolific nature of the wildlife is evident by the amount of roadkill you'll come across on your travels.
+Motorists can help prevent this by slowing down at night and taking heed of wildlife warning signs.

-The trick to spotting wildlife in Tassie is to try and become one with nature - walk quietly, slowly and use your ears and eyes to explore.
-The snap of a twig or a swish of scrub may be a wallaby nearby, tracks in the sand or dirt may lead to birds or animals, a splash in a creek or waterhole may be a platypus or some feathers and bones may be the remains of a Tasmanian devil's dinner - they're not the tidiest of eaters.
-Or take a walk at dusk with a torch to spot wombats, possums and wallabies.
-Mt William, Freycinet and the Narawntapu Parks are good for spotlight walks.
-Mt William is also a refuge for forester kangaroos, the island's largest marsupials, and they graze at dawn and dusk.
+The trick to spotting wildlife in Tassie is to become one with nature - walk quietly, slowly and use your ears and eyes to explore.
+The snap of a twig or a swish of scrub may be a wallaby nearby, tracks in the sand or dirt may indicate recently passed birds or animals, a splash in a creek or waterhole could be a platypus or some feathers and bones may be the remains of a Tasmanian devil's dinner.
+Take a walk at dusk with a torch to spot wombats, possums and wallabies.
+Mt William, Freycinet and the Narawntapu Parks are good for spotlight walks, while Mt William is also a refuge for forester kangaroos, the island's largest marsupials (they graze at dawn and dusk).

 One animal you probably won't come across is the thylacine, or Tasmanian tiger.
 The last one supposedly died in captivity in 1936 but many people have claimed to have spotted one since and some still believe it roams in the wilderness.
 Have the camera ready and you could become famous!